sotiris-chrysanthou/LACrimes/README.md

     TotalCrimes DESC
 LIMIT 5;
 ```
-### **Query 7**: Find the pair of crimes that has co-occurred in the area with the most reported incidents for a specific date range.
+### **Query7**: Find the pair of crimes that has co-occurred in the area with the most reported incidents for a specific date range.
 ```sql
 WITH AreaIncidents AS (
     SELECT